- Townsville, Australia

 Academic Information

 Students earn 3 hours of in-residence credit for GOV 347P.
 Students are required to enroll in an LA 119 class during Spring 2022 that meets Wednesdays 3-4pm.
 The course is approved for IRG STE track and sustainability studies major course.
-Course also qualifies for Global Cultures, Independent Inquiry and Writing flags.
+Course also qualifies for a Global Cultures flag.

 Faculty